Graph coloring: Total coloring

 Total coloring is a type of coloring on the vertices and edges of a graph.
 When used without any qualification, a total coloring is always assumed to be proper in the sense that no adjacent vertices, no adjacent edges, and no edge and its end-vertices are assigned the same color.
 The total chromatic number χ″(G) of a graph G is the fewest colors needed in any total coloring of G.

+Face coloring

+For a graph with a strong embedding on a surface, the face coloring is the dual of the vertex coloring problem.

+Tutte's flow theory

+For a graph G with a strong embedding on an orientable surface, William T. Tutte discovered that if the graph is k-face-colorable then G admits a nowhere-zero k-flow.
+The equivalence holds if the surface is sphere.

 Unlabeled coloring

 An unlabeled coloring of a graph is an orbit of a coloring under the action of the automorphism group of the graph.
-Note that the colors remain labeled; it is the graph that is unlabeled.
+The colors remain labeled; it is the graph that is unlabeled.

 There is an analogue of the chromatic polynomial which counts the number of unlabeled colorings of a graph from a given finite color set.

 If we interpret a coloring of a graph on d vertices as a vector in $\mathbb{Z}^d$, the action of an automorphism is a permutation of the coefficients in the coloring vector.